dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 (Note that from a calling perspective, i.e. from a rquirement perspective, `@trusted` and `@safe` are the same.
 For that reason, `@trusted` makes no sense on a parameter delegate or function pointer type.)

-This DIP proposes that essential calls to eFP/D parameters are not to be subjected to this condition, i.e. type-checked as if parameters were annotated `pure`, `@safe`, `nothrow`, and `@nogc`, whether or not these attributes are attatched to the FP/D type underlying the eFP/D type.
+This DIP proposes that in essential calls to eFP/D parameters are not to be subjected to this condition, i.e. type-checked as if parameters were annotated `pure`, `@safe`, `nothrow`, and `@nogc`, whether or not these attributes are attatched to the FP/D type underlying the eFP/D type.

-(Note that this only applies to parameters to the functional; any other essential calls to eFP/Ds will be checked as is currently the case.)
+Note that this only applies to parameters to the functional; any other essential calls to eFP/Ds will be checked as is currently the case.

-(Note especially that if the eFP/D parameter not only takes plain values but eFP/D types themselves, calls might not end up satisfying the attributes' conditions.
+Note especially that if the eFP/D parameter not only takes plain values but eFP/D types themselves, calls might not end up satisfying the attributes' conditions.
-You may want to take a look at [the respective example](#Third-order-and-Even-Higher-Order-Functionals).)
+You may want to take a look at [the respective example](#Third-order-and-Even-Higher-Order-Functionals).

+Also note that type-checking parameters as if they were annotated `pure`, `@safe`, `nothrow`, and `@nogc` only affects the legality of the call expression.
+For example, uniqueness is unaffected:
+If the parameter is not annotated `pure`, the call will be considered `pure` when it comes to checking whether or not the functional is `pure`, but the parameters return value is not considered unique.
+For that, an explicit `pure` annotation to the parameter's underlying FP/D type is required.
+The same goes for other guarantees warrant attributes make.

 ### Attribute Inference for Functional Templates

-By the proposal of thid DIP:
+By the proposal of thid DIP,
-When inferring attributes for functional templates (function templates that have eFP/D type parameters), essential calls to eFP/D parameters are considered to be `pure`, `@safe`, `nothrow`, and `@nogc`.
+when inferring attributes for function templates that have runtime parameters of eFP/D type, these eFP/D parameters are type-checked as if parameters were annotated `pure`, `@safe`, `nothrow`, and `@nogc`, whether or not these attributes are attatched to the FP/D type underlying the eFP/D type

-(Note that this only applies to parameters; essentially calling of any other FP/Ds will be checked as is currently the case.)
+Note that this only applies to parameters; essentially calling of any other FP/Ds will be checked as is currently the case.

+Attribute inferrence takes the way regular functions are checked for satisfying the conditions into account.

 ### Attribute Checking inside Contexts

-When calling a functional, the type of the eFP/D arguments are known.
+When calling a functional, the types of the eFP/D arguments are known.

-By the proposal of thid DIP:
+By the proposal of thid DIP,
-In a warrant attribute context, a call to a functional is legal if, and only if, the functional is annotated with that warrant attibute and all argument types are.
+in a warrant attribute context, a call to a functional is legal if, and only if, the functional is annotated with that warrant attibute and all argument types are.
-(As in the current state of the language, if a parameter type to the functional is annotated with a warrant attribute, i.e. stating a requirement, and the supplied argumant fails to have this warrant attribute, it is a type mismatch.)
+(As in the current state of the language, if a parameter type to the functional is annotated with a warrant attribute, i.e. stating a requirement, and the supplied argumant fails to have this warrant attribute, it is a type mismatch; akin to supplying a const typed pointer as an argument to a mutable parameter.)

 ## Examples